18ajw15/Magnet/README.md

-# Magnet

-Navigate to index.md to edit the website
+# Navigate to index.md to edit the website

-# Here's a copy-paste of the original content of the website (use this if you're unsure on how to use markdown)
+# Below is a copy-paste of the original content of the website (use this if you're unsure on how to use markdown)

 ## Welcome to GitHub Pages